 Paradichlorobenzene is a white, solid chemical with a very strong odor.
 Poisoning can occur if you swallow this chemical.

 Get medical help right away.
-Do NOT make the person throw up unless told to do so by poison control or a health care professional.
+DO NOT make the person throw up unless poison control or a health care provider tells you to.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

-However, do NOT delay calling for help if this information is not immediately available.
+However, DO NOT delay calling for help if this information is not immediately available.

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-This national hotline number will let you talk to experts in poisoning.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-The person may receive:
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.

 This type of poisoning is usually not life-threatening.
 Little will likely happen if your child accidentally puts a moth ball in the mouth, even if it is swallowed, unless it causes choking.
 Mothballs have an irritating smell, which usually keeps people away from them.

 Holland MG.
-Occupational Toxicology.
+Occupational toxicology.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
-Philadelphia, PA: Saunders Elsevier; 2007:chap 82.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 82.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Updated by: Jesse Borke, MD, FACEP, FAAEM, Attending Physician at FDR Medical Services / Millard Fillmore Suburban Hospital, Buffalo, NY.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.